aws/pg_tle/docs/03_managing_extensions.md

 * `name`: The name of the extension.
 This is the value used when calling `CREATE EXTENSION`.
 * `version`: The version of the extension.
-* `trusted`: If set to true, allows non-superusers with the `pgtle_staff` privilege to use `CREATE EXTENSION` for this Trusted-Language Extension.
 * `description`: A detailed description about the extension.
 This is displayed in the `comment` field in `pgtle.available_extensions()`.
 * `ext`: The contents of the extension.
 This contains objects such as functions.
 * `requires`: An optional parameter that specifies dependencies for this extension. `pg_tle` is automatically added as a dependency.